EsriCanada-CE/esricanada-ce.github.io/_appchallenge/2026/unb/UNB_GeoNavigators.md

 demo:
   url: "https://experience.arcgis.com/experience/fc4946c90d9a49cba45c21b4bd142761/page/Interactive-Map"  # A relative path if hosted from the team's folder in the GitHub repo, otherwise a full url (and specify "no" for the github property below)
-  github: yes # if "yes", the url above is presumed to be a path relative to the gh_pages URL for the team in GitHub...otherwise, a full URL is expected.
+  github: no # if "yes", the url above is presumed to be a path relative to the gh_pages URL for the team in GitHub...otherwise, a full URL is expected.
   hidden: no  # "yes" if this app does not really have a live demo (e.g., mobile/AppStudio apps)

 docs: # Some teams will provide multiple documents...with the exception of the README.md, these are generally expected to be in a docs/ subfolder of their repo